chitangchin/ChitangchinOld/README.md

-# **Hi.
-I'm Brandon**
+# Hi.
+I'm Brandon

-I built my own computer when I was 6 years old with a few broken computers salvaging parts where needed.
-Since then, I have always tinker with hardware and grew my passion to code.
-I am currently working at Lighthouse as a Software Engineer where I am helping developers and companies monitor their **Kafka Clusters stability and efficiency**.
+I built my first computer at the age of 8 with a few old broken dell towers salvaging parts where I could.
+The first language I learned was C++, in an attempt to rebuild pong for mobile at the age of 13.
+Today, I still enjoy tinkering with hardware and grew a strong passion for software development through out the years.
+I am currently working at Lighthouse as a Software Engineer where I am helping companies and developers monitor their **Apache Kafka Cluster's stability and efficiency in real time**.

-### Where to see my work or reach out to me
-Linkedin
-Medium